Which Airlines Still Offer First Class from Australia?

 Emirates Airbus A380

-Emirates continues to offer First Class on all its flights to Australia.
+Emirates continues to offer First Class on most of its flights to Australia.
 Photo: Emirates.

-Singapore Airlines, Qantas, British Airways, Qatar Airways and American Airlines have also resumed offering First Class on selected routes out of Australia.
+Singapore Airlines, Qantas, Qatar Airways, British Airways, Japan Airlines and American Airlines continue to offer First Class on selected routes out of Australia.

-There have been some rumours that Etihad could fly its Airbus A380, which has First Class seating, between Sydney and Abu Dhabi again in the future.
-However, since bringing its A380s out of storage last year, Etihad has so far only been using them on the Abu Dhabi-London route.
-(Etihad will also resume flying A380s to New York from April 2024.)
+There has been some speculation that Etihad could fly its Airbus A380, which has First Class seating, between Sydney and Abu Dhabi again in the future.
+However, since bringing its A380s out of storage, Etihad has so far only been using them on its routes to London, New York, Paris, Singapore, Tokyo and Toronto.

 Etihad Airways Airbus A380